GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

+# Chrome Flags for Tooling

 Many tools maintain a list of runtime flags for Chrome to configure the environment.
 This file is an attempt to document all chrome flags that are relevant to tools, automation, benchmarking, etc.

 All use cases are different, so you'll have to choose which flags are most appropriate.

-## Disable things not typically desired in automated scenarios
+## Commonly unwanted browser features

 * `--disable-extensions`: Disable all chrome extensions.
 * `--disable-component-extensions-with-background-pages`: Disable some built-in extensions that aren't affected by `--disable-extensions`
-* `--disable-background-networking`: Disable various background network services, including extension updating,safe browsing service, upgrade detector, translate, UMA
-* `--disable-sync`: Disable syncing to a Google account
 * `--no-first-run`: Skip first run wizards
 * `--no-default-browser-check`: Disable the default browser check, do not prompt to set it as such
-* `--metrics-recording-only`: Disable reporting to UMA, but allows for collection
 * `--disable-default-apps`: Disable installation of default apps on first run
 * `--disable-client-side-phishing-detection`: Disables client-side phishing detection.
 * `--mute-audio`: Mute any audio

-# Performance & web platform behavior
+## Performance & web platform behavior

 * `--disable-background-timer-throttling`: Disable timers being throttled in background pages/tabs
+* `--disable-prompt-on-repost`: Reloading a page that came from a POST normally prompts the user.
 * `--disable-popup-blocking`: Disable popup blocking.  `--block-new-web-contents` is the strict version of this.
-* `--disable-prompt-on-repost`: Reloading a page that came from a POST normally prompts the user.
+* `--disable-features=ScriptStreaming`: V8 script streaming
+* `--disable-hang-monitor`
+* `--disable-ipc-flooding-protection`: Some javascript functions can be used to flood the browser process with IPC.
+By default, protection is on to limit the number of IPC sent to 10 per second per frame.
+This flag disables it. https://crrev.com/604305
+* `--disable-backgrounding-occluded-windows`
+* `--disable-renderer-backgrounding`: This disables non-foreground tabs from getting a lower process priority This doesn't (on its own) affect timers or painting behavior. https://github.com/karma-runner/karma-chrome-launcher/issues/123
+* `--js-flags=--random-seed=1157259157`
+* `--autoplay-policy=user-gesture-required`: Don't render video
+* `--allow-running-insecure-content`
+* `--disable-notifications`: Disables the Web Notification and the Push APIs.

+## Test & debugging flags

 * `--enable-automation`: Disable a few things considered not appropriate for automation. ([Original design doc](https://docs.google.com/a/google.com/document/d/1JYj9K61UyxIYavR8_HATYIglR9T_rDwAtLLsD3fbDQg/preview)) [codesearch](https://cs.chromium.org/search/?q=kEnableAutomation&type=cs).
 Note that some projects have chosen to **avoid** using this flag: [web-platform-tests/wpt/#6348](https://github.com/web-platform-tests/wpt/pull/6348)
   - disables bubble notification about running development/unpacked extensions
   - disables the password saving UI (which [covers](https://source.chromium.org/chromium/chromium/src/+/master:chrome/browser/password_manager/chrome_password_manager_client.cc;l=295-298;drc=00053fb4d880a925c890193b74a8ff35e1cef2a0) the usecase of the [removed](https://bugs.chromium.org/p/chromedriver/issues/detail?id=1015) `--disable-save-password-bubble` flag)